duckdb/duckdb-web/docs/sql/data_types/interval.md

 blurb: Intervals represent a period of time measured in months, days, microseconds, or a combination thereof.
 ---

-Intervals represent a period of time and are generally used to *modify* timestamps or dates by either adding them to or subtracting them from `DATE` or `TIMESTAMP` values.
+`INTERVAL`s represent periods of time and are generally used to *modify* timestamps or dates by either adding them to or subtracting them from `DATE` or `TIMESTAMP` values.

 <div class="narrow_table"></div>